 Politics and policy are implicated at a range of levels.
 Rising inequality reflects in part changes in labour market regulation and social protection measures (Atkinson 2014).
 More directly, urban policy has played a significant role in facilitating – and occasionally limiting – processes of gentrification (Bailey and Robertson 1997; Smith 2002).
 In the 1980s and 1990s, efforts to stem urban population loss and drive re-investment in declining urban areas were promoted by governments as interventions that would benefit existing (and especially poorer) residents by increasing economic opportunities and promoting more mixed communities (Urban Task Force 1999; Schoon 2001).
 Others criticised these efforts as state-led gentrification or neo-liberal urbanism, designed to displace working class communities for the pursuit of capital and middle class interests (Smith 2002; Hochstenbach and Musterd 2016).
 In part, judgements about the impact of these programmes hinge on the eventual outcome: whether it is the development of stable mixed communities, still providing access to housing for low-income groups; or transitory mixing, before the eventual displacement of low-income groups, leading eventually to exclusive upper- or middle-class occupation of the urban cores.
+Displacement here is understood in the broad sense of both direct replacement on poor housholds by non-poor, but also indirect effects where poor households lose the ability to access a neighbourhood due to rising housing costs (Marcuse 1985).

 Wider welfare and housing policies play a role in the pace and form of change (Musterd and Ostendorf 1998).
-Many countries have seen the progressive erosion in welfare benefit levels, with an acceleration since the Global Financial Crisis of 2007/8, the effects of which on public finances have been used to legitimise the rolling back of the state (Taylor-Gooby 2013).
-Decisions to invest in decommodified social housing limit the scope for market-led restructuring (see for example, Bailey and Robertson 1997), whereas efforts to recommodify housing have the opposite effect (Forrest and Hirayama, 2014).
-In the UK, key policy changes from the 1980s and 1990s have been towards re-commodification, such as through the sale of social housing to tenants under the Right to Buy, and the encouragement of investment in private renting through the deregulation of tenancies and of lending institutions (Malpass 2005; Kemp 2010).
+Many countries have seen the progressive erosion in welfare benefit levels, with an acceleration since the Global Financial Crisis of 2007/8, which has been used to legitimise the rolling back of the state (Taylor-Gooby 2013).
+Housing policy decisions are especially important, with investment in de-commodified social housing limitting the scope for market-led restructuring (Bailey and Robertson 1997), whereas efforts to recommodify housing have the opposite effect (Forrest and Hirayama, 2015).
+In the UK, key policy changes from the 1980s and 1990s have been towards re-commodification, notably through the sale of social housing to tenants under the Right-to-Buy, and the encouragement of investment in private renting through the deregulation of tenancies and of lending institutions (Malpass 2005; Kemp 2010).

-Since 2007/8, commodification has intensified, and the UK has also seen successive moves to reduce entitlements to welfare and housing subsidies for tenants, particularly in the newly-expanded private rented sector.
+Since 2007/8, the UK has seen successive moves to reduce entitlements to welfare and housing subsidies for tenants, particularly in the newly-expanded private rented sector.
 There are tighter limits on the rent levels which can be covered by Housing Benefits, caps on the total amount of benefits which a household can receive in one year including housing subsidies, and reduced entitlements for younger adults to housing subsidies (DWP 2014).
-These changes are explicitly intended to make the households receiving these subsidies more ‘cost-conscious’ and hence to drive changes in consumption patterns, as well as increasing incentives to find paid work or extend working hours.
-Early evaluations of the impact of these changes have already shown particular pressures in the highest cost locations such as central London driving outward moves of households (DWP 2014).
+These changes are explicitly intended to make the recipient households more ‘cost-conscious’ and hence to drive changes in consumption patterns, as well as increasing incentives to find paid work or extend working hours.
+Early evaluations of the impact of these changes have shown particular pressures in the highest cost locations such as central London driving outward moves of households (DWP 2014).